Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING INCLUSIVE LANGUAGE.md

 ### How are individual traffic lights assigned?
 For every (potentially) non-inclusive word or phrase that is found in the text, a red or orange traffic light is shown.
 A red traffic light means that the targeted word or phrase is never inclusive, regardless of context.
-An orange traffic light means that the targeted word of phrase is _potentially_ non-inclusive, depending on the context in which it is used.
+An orange traffic light means that the targeted word or phrase is _potentially_ non-inclusive, depending on the context in which it is used.

 | Individual Score | Rating 	                  |
 |------------	   |---------------------------|